We’re finalizing details for summer 2026 and look forward to sharing soon! Registration opens in January!

 Scott McClure

-Scott McClure is a filmmaker, writer, and actor.
-A Fargo native, he created a popular web-series and a following on YouTube.
-Currently, he is working on several film projects with Trollwood Alumni and colleagues.
-He’s excited to be back again as an instructor and Trollwood Players Director.
+Scott McClure is a writer, producer, and filmmaker.
+A Fargo native, he created several popular web-series and sketches with followings on YouTube and TikTok.
+Currently, he is working as a producer on several films, as well as corporate media consulting out of Minneapolis and Los Angeles.
+He’s excited to be back for his 11th year as an instructor and returning for his 5th year as writer/director of the Trollwood non-musical show “Primetime of Your Life” this summer.

 Makeup Instructor